 Reporting to the Clinical Advisor, the Clinical Coordinator will be responsible for leading a small team of on-site staff who conduct clinical assessments, provide trauma-informed case management, compliance monitoring, and facilitate psychoeducational groups for high-need individuals with open felony cases.
 The Clinical Coordinator will work collaboratively with the Center’s Operations and Research teams to develop many areas of the pilot, including strategic planning, program development, service delivery, and data collection.
 The Clinical Coordinator will also work collaboratively with the New York County Supreme Court, specifically, the Felony ATI court team including the judge, clerk, and resource coordinator.
 The Clinical Coordinator may also be called upon to assist with other Center initiatives.

-The pilot is anticipated to launch in mid-January 2019.
+The pilot is anticipated to launch in late-February 2019.

 About the Position

 - Supervise onsite staff, including at least one social worker;

 - Lead and develop all clinical practices including, but not limited to, conducting and reviewing clinical assessments, treatment recommendations, case assignment, and compliance monitoring;

 - Manage, provide updates, and monitor clients’ compliance for court mandated clients;